2023 Best Mathematics & Statistics Schools in the Southeast Region

 On average, mathematics and statistics graduates from Virginia Tech take out $23,745 in student loans while working on their degree.

-University of North Carolina at Chapel Hill ranked #6 on this year’s Best Mathematics & Statistics Schools in the Southeast Region list.
-UNC Chapel Hill is a very large public school located in the city of Chapel Hill.
+University of North Carolina at Chapel Hill came in at #6 in this year’s edition of the Best Mathematics & Statistics Schools in the Southeast Region ranking.
+UNC Chapel Hill is a very large public school located in the small city of Chapel Hill.

 Mathematics & Statistics majors at UNC Chapel Hill take out an average of $18,018 in student loans while working on their egree.

-University of Miami came in at #7 in this year’s edition of the Best Mathematics & Statistics Schools in the Southeast Region ranking.
-Located in the small city of Coral Gables, U Miami is a private not-for-profit school with a fairly large student population.
+With a ranking of #7, University of Miami did quite well on this year’s best schools for mathematics and statistics students.
+Located in the small city of Coral Gables, U Miami is a private not-for-profit college with a large student population.

 Clemson University ranked #8 on this year’s Best Mathematics & Statistics Schools in the Southeast Region list.
 Clemson is a very large public school located in the suburb of Clemson.